Foods to Avoid When Trying to Get Pregnant

 Soda and Other High Sugar Foods

-Sugary beverages can affect egg quality.
-Another study of women undergoing IVF found that consuming higher quantities of sugary drinks was linked with 1.1 fewer total oocytes retrieved, 1.2 fewer mature oocytes retrieved, 0.6 fewer fertilized oocytes, and 0.6 fewer top-quality embryos than women who did not consume sugared soda.
+Sugary beverages also appear to impact egg quality.
+A study of women undergoing IVF found that higher intake of sugary drinks was associated with fewer oocytes retrieved, fewer mature eggs, fewer fertilized oocytes, and fewer top-quality embryos compared to women who avoided soda.

-This IVF study compared women who drank sugared soda with women who did not and found women who drank between 0.1 and a cup of soda per day had 12% fewer live births; women who drank more than a cup of soda per day had 16% fewer live births.
+The same IVF study found that women who consumed just 0.1–1 cup of soda per day had 12% fewer live births, while women drinking more than one cup per day had 16% fewer live births compared to non-soda drinkers.

 Amount of Soda Consumed | .1-1 Cup of Soda | 1+ Cups of Soda |